ClusterCockpit/ClusterCockpit/README.md

 required to run Symfony at all.
 Please consult the Symfony documentation for performance optimized PHP settings in production mode.

-Please check and if required set or uncomment the following settings in `php.ini` (Ususally located in `/etc/php/php.ini`):
+Please check and if required set or uncomment the following setting in `php.ini` (Ususally located in `/etc/php/php.ini`):

 ```
 memory_limit = 1G

-...

-extension=curl
-extension=iconv
-extension=ldap
-extension=mysqli
-extension=pdo_mysql
 ```

+Symfony requires the following PHP extension which are usually included in the standard PHP installation: `curl, iconv, ldap, mysqli, pdo_mysql`.
+Please refer to a Google search how to install PHP extensions on your OS if an extension is missing.

 --------------------------------------------------------------------------------
 Setup ClusterCockpit